Ventana Wilderness: Native America use

-Three tribes of Native Americans — the Ohlone, Esselen, and Salinan — are believed to have been the first people to inhabit the area.
-The Ohlone, also known as the Costanoans, are believed to have lived in the region from San Francisco to Point Sur.
-The Esselen lived in the area between Point Sur south to Big Creek, and inland, including the upper tributaries of the Carmel River and Arroyo Seco watersheds.
-The Salinan lived from Big Creek south to San Carpóforo Creek.
 Archaeological evidence shows that the Esselen lived in Big Sur as early as 3500 BC, leading a nomadic, hunter-gatherer existence.

 The indigenous people lived near the coast in winter, where they harvested rich stocks of mussels, abalone and other sea life.
 In the summer and fall they moved inland to harvest acorns gathered from the black oak, canyon live oak and tanbark oak, primarily on upper slopes in areas on the upper slopes of the steep canyons.

 Pico Blanco, which splits the north and south forks of the Little Sur River, was sacred in the native traditions of the Rumsien and the Esselen, who revered the mountain as a sacred place from which all life originated.
 The Spanish mission system led to the virtual destruction of the Indian population.
 Estimates for the pre-contact populations of most native groups in California have varied substantially.
 Alfred L. Kroeber suggests a 1770 population for the Esselen of 500.
 Sherburne F. Cook raises this estimate to 750.
 A more recent calculation (based on baptism records and density) is that they numbered 1,185-1,285.